-This course prepares students to guide children’s behavior through the implementation of developmentally appropriate and positive approaches in a way that respects children's self esteem and social skills.
-Emphasis is placed on exploring how relevant factors may impact behaviors (e.g. culture, environment).
+This course prepares students to guide children’s behaviour through caring, positive, and constructive practice that facilitates the development of self-esteem and social competency.
+Emphasis is placed on understanding how development affects behavior and the influence of other relevant factors (e.g. culture, environment, and children’s needs).
 Prevention and intervention strategies are explored as well as the professional’s role in guidance.

 Total Weeks: 15

 HDEC 100 and HDEC 101 (or all may be taken concurrently)

 Criminal Record Check Schedule B works with “children” or works with “children and vulnerable adults"

 Course Content: - Foundations for guidance - philosophy, theory, goals, relevant legislation, ethics, and Ministry resources